-It’s not easy preparing for the GAMSAT, and the truth of the matter is that you’ll never ever feel “ready” to take the actual test.
+It’s not easy preparing for the GAMSAT, and the truth of the matter is that for most students they will never ever feel “fully ready” to take the actual test.
 Nonetheless, imagine if you could accomplish 3 months worth of “studying” within a month?
 It sounds too good to be true but think about it for a second.
 Is it possible to design an efficient study plan where you spend less time studying but still get more done? that’s where the 80/20 principle comes in.

 What’s the 80/20 Principle?